 - Louise Cooper and Patrick Bek from Historypin.
 Historypin works to bring groups together through story sharing to build strong, resilient, thriving communities.
 They’ve recently been exploring how technology can get in the way of this, why in-person storytelling is essential for empathy-building interactions, and how the principles of gameplay enable participatory action.

 - Chris Naylor, Chief Executive in Barking and Dagenham, who will speak about rethinking public services.
 His work focuses on the redesign of public services so that they tackle the root cause of social need; the application of behavioural science and insight in a public-sector setting; inclusive growth; and community engagement, capacity building and civic renewal.

 - Catherine Lau, Assistant Chief Executive of the Public Library Group of the National Library Board in Singapore.
 Catherine believes that public libraries must transform themselves to keep up with the fast changes in the information landscape.
 Her vision is embedded in the Library of the Future Master Plan, which has seen five libraries revamped between 2016–2017, with each library seeing significant increases in customer use and satisfaction.

 - Carole Stewart, Assistant Director, Ealing Council and Associate Lecturer, Birkbeck University of London, who will speak on placemaking.
 Carole is an expert in leading organisational change and service improvement in the arts, heritage, libraries and adult learning sectors.
 She has led various capital projects and programmes, including the restoration of museum/heritage facilities and the development of leisure, arts and community assets.

 We also hope to hold sessions on defining the public library offer and the role of the 21st century public servant.

+Below is a copy of the event programme (please note this is subject to change).
 For more information about the event please contact Helen Drakard firstname.lastname@example.org